ManasaMadiraju/ai201-project2-fitfindr-starter/planning.md

 ## AI Tool Plan

-**Milestone 3 — Individual tool implementations:**
+**Milestone 3 — Tool implementations:**

-- **search_listings**: I'll give Claude the Tool 1 spec block from this planning.md (inputs, scoring approach, return value, failure mode) and ask it to implement the function using `load_listings()` from the data loader.
-I'll verify: does it filter by both price and size?
-Does it score by keyword overlap across all text fields (title, description, category, style_tags, colors, brand)?
-Does it return `[]` on no match without raising?
-I'll test it with 3 queries: "vintage graphic tee" (should return results), "designer ballgown size XXS under $5" (should return []), and "jacket under $10" (should respect price filter).
+- **search_listings**: I gave Claude the Tool 1 spec (inputs, scoring approach, return value, what to do on no results) and asked it to implement the function using `load_listings()`.
+I checked: does it filter by both price and size?
+Does it score by keyword overlap across all text fields?
+Does it return `[]` without crashing?
+I tested with "vintage graphic tee" (should get results), "designer ballgown size XXS under $5" (should return []), and "jacket under $10" (should respect price ceiling).
+The generated code worked but used one big regex on all fields combined.
+I split it into separate fields and joined them, which is easier to follow.
+I also added a set of common noise words to filter out ("a", "the", "for", etc.) because without it they matched everything and inflated scores.

-- **suggest_outfit**: I'll give Claude the Tool 2 spec and the wardrobe_schema.json structure and ask it to implement using Groq's llama-3.3-70b-versatile.
-I'll verify: does it branch on empty vs non-empty wardrobe?
-Does it reference specific wardrobe item names in the non-empty case?
-Does it handle the empty case without returning an empty string?
-I'll test with both `get_example_wardrobe()` and `get_empty_wardrobe()`.
+- **suggest_outfit**: I gave Claude the Tool 2 spec and the wardrobe_schema.json structure and asked it to implement with Groq's llama-3.3-70b-versatile.
+I checked: does it branch on empty vs non-empty wardrobe?
+Does it name specific wardrobe pieces when the wardrobe has items?
+Does it handle empty wardrobe without returning an empty string?
+Tested with both `get_example_wardrobe()` and `get_empty_wardrobe()`.

-- **create_fit_card**: I'll give Claude the Tool 3 spec and ask it to implement with temperature=1.2 and a guard against empty outfit string.
-I'll verify: does it return an error string (not raise) on empty input?
-Does it run the same prompt twice and produce meaningfully different outputs?
-Does the caption mention price and platform naturally?
+- **create_fit_card**: I gave Claude the Tool 3 spec and asked it to implement with temperature=1.2 and a guard against empty outfit string.
+I checked: does it return an error string (not raise) on empty input?
+Does running the same prompt twice produce different output?
+Does the caption mention price and platform?

-**Milestone 4 — Planning loop and state management:**
+**Milestone 4 — Planning loop:**

-I'll give Claude the full Architecture diagram from this file plus the Planning Loop and State Management sections and ask it to implement `run_agent()`.
-I'll verify: does it branch on empty `search_results`?
-Does it pass `session["selected_item"]` (not a re-lookup) into `suggest_outfit`?
-Does it pass `session["outfit_suggestion"]` (not a re-call) into `create_fit_card`?
-I'll print `session["selected_item"]` and confirm it's the exact same dict going into `suggest_outfit`.
-I'll test the no-results path with "designer ballgown size XXS under $5" and confirm `session["fit_card"]` is `None`.
+I gave Claude the full architecture diagram plus the Planning Loop and State Management sections and asked it to implement `run_agent()`.
+I checked: does it branch on empty `search_results`?
+Does it pass `session["selected_item"]` into `suggest_outfit` without re-fetching?
+Does it pass `session["outfit_suggestion"]` into `create_fit_card` without re-calling?
+I tested the no-results path with "designer ballgown size XXS under $5" and confirmed `session["fit_card"]` comes back as None.

 ---

 ## A Complete Interaction (Step by Step)

-FitFindr is an AI agent that takes a plain-English thrift request, searches a mock secondhand dataset for matching listings, evaluates whether the price is fair, and uses the Groq LLM to suggest outfit combinations and generate a shareable Instagram-style caption — all in a single session with no re-entry from the user.
-If the search returns nothing (even after retrying with loosened size constraints), the agent stops early and tells the user what to try differently rather than passing empty input into the downstream LLM tools.
+FitFindr is an AI agent for thrift shopping.
+You type what you're looking for in plain English, it searches a mock dataset of secondhand listings, checks if the price is fair, suggests outfit ideas using your wardrobe, and writes a caption you could actually post.
+If nothing matches, it tells you what to try instead of just breaking.

-**Example user query:** "I'm looking for a vintage graphic tee under $30.
-I mostly wear baggy jeans and chunky sneakers.
-What's out there and how would I style it?"
+**Example query:** "vintage graphic tee under $30"

-**Step 1 — Parse query:**
+**Step 1 — Parse the query:**
-`_parse_query` extracts:
+`_parse_query` pulls out:
-- `description`: "I'm looking for a vintage graphic tee.
-I mostly wear baggy jeans and chunky sneakers.
-What's out there and how would I style it?" (price fragment stripped)
+- `description`: "vintage graphic tee" (after stripping the price part)
-- `size`: `None` (no size mentioned)
+- `size`: None (no size mentioned)
-- `max_price`: `30.0`
+- `max_price`: 30.0

-session["parsed"] = {"description": "...", "size": None, "max_price": 30.0}
+session["parsed"] = {"description": "vintage graphic tee", "size": None, "max_price": 30.0}

 **Step 2 — Search listings:**
-`search_listings("vintage graphic tee ...", size=None, max_price=30.0)` loads all 40 listings, filters to those with price ≤ $30, then scores each remaining listing by counting overlapping keywords ("vintage", "graphic", "tee", etc.) against title/description/style_tags/category/colors/brand.
-Items like "Graphic Tee — 2003 Tour Bootleg Style" ($24, style_tags include "graphic tee", "vintage") score highest.
-Returns a list of 3–5 matching dicts sorted by score.
+`search_listings("vintage graphic tee", size=None, max_price=30.0)` loads all 40 listings, drops anything over $30, then scores what's left by counting how many keywords match each listing.
+Something like "Graphic Tee — 2003 Tour Bootleg Style" at $24 with style_tags ["graphic tee", "vintage"] scores high.
+Returns 3–5 matching dicts sorted by score.

 session["search_results"] = [<band-tee dict>, <y2k-tee dict>, ...]
-session["selected_item"] = <band-tee dict>  (index 0, top match)
+session["selected_item"] = <band-tee dict>  (first result)

 **Step 3 — Compare price:**
-`compare_price(selected_item=<band-tee dict>)` finds all listings in the same category (tops) with overlapping style tags.
-Computes average price of 14 comparable tops.
+`compare_price(selected_item)` finds all listings in the same category (tops) with overlapping style tags.
+Averages their prices.
 Band tee at $24 vs avg $22 → verdict: "👍 Fair Price — $24.00 vs. avg $22.00 across 14 comparable tops listings".
-Stored in session["price_verdict"], embedded in listing panel.
+Stored in session["price_verdict"] and shown in the listing panel.

 **Step 4 — Suggest outfit:**
-`suggest_outfit(selected_item=<band-tee dict>, wardrobe=get_example_wardrobe())` is called.
-The wardrobe has 10 items, so the non-empty branch runs.
-The LLM prompt includes the band tee's details and lists all 10 wardrobe items.
-LLM responds: *"This boxy graphic tee pairs perfectly with your baggy straight-leg jeans (dark wash) and chunky white sneakers for a classic 90s streetwear look.
-Roll the sleeves once and tuck just the front corner slightly for shape.
-Alternatively, layer your vintage black denim jacket over it and swap the sneakers for black combat boots to go more grunge."*
+`suggest_outfit(selected_item, wardrobe)` is called.
+The wardrobe has items, so the LLM prompt includes both the band tee details and the wardrobe list.
+LLM responds with something like: *"This boxy graphic tee pairs perfectly with your baggy straight-leg jeans and chunky white sneakers for a 90s streetwear look.
+Roll the sleeves once and do a slight front tuck for shape.
+Or throw your vintage denim jacket on top and switch to combat boots to go more grunge."*

 session["outfit_suggestion"] = "This boxy graphic tee pairs perfectly with..."

 **Step 5 — Create fit card:**
-`create_fit_card(outfit="This boxy graphic tee pairs perfectly...", new_item=<band-tee dict>)` builds a prompt with the outfit description and item details ($24, depop).
-LLM at temperature 1.2 responds with: *"thrifted this faded bootleg tee off depop for $24 and it was literally made for my baggy jeans era 🖤 dark wash denim + chunky sneakers and we're giving full 90s without even trying. whole look is under $30 counting the tee"*
+`create_fit_card(outfit_suggestion, selected_item)` builds a prompt with the outfit and item details ($24, depop).
+LLM at temp 1.2 responds with: *"thrifted this faded bootleg tee off depop for $24 and it was made for my baggy jeans era 🖤 dark wash denim + chunky sneakers and we're giving full 90s without trying. whole look is under $30 counting the tee"*

 session["fit_card"] = "thrifted this faded bootleg tee off depop..."

-**Final output to user:**
-Four panels in the Gradio UI:
+**Final output — 4 panels in the UI:**
-- **Top listing found**: title, price ($24.00), platform (Depop), size (L), condition (Good), brand (Unknown), colors (black), style tags, full description, and price verdict ("👍 Fair Price — $24.00 vs. avg $22.00")
+- **Top listing found**: title, price ($24.00), platform (Depop), size, condition, brand, colors, style tags, description, price verdict
-- **Outfit idea**: the full outfit suggestion paragraph from the LLM
+- **Outfit idea**: the full outfit suggestion from the LLM
-- **Your fit card**: the 2–3 sentence Instagram caption
+- **Your fit card**: the Instagram caption
-- **Trending right now**: top 5 style tags in the dataset (filtered by size if provided)
+- **Trending right now**: top 5 style tags in the dataset (filtered by size if one was given)